Training Facilities

 Office Settings

-You’ll be guided by our highly skilled physicians who specialize in sports-related injuries.
-They will allow you to be the first physician to observe and evaluate new patients, and you’ll review your findings and treatment plan with them.
+Fellows clinical experience will be guided by highly skilled physicians who specialize in sports related injuries.
+They will allow you to be the first physician to observe and evaluate new patients and then review your findings and treatment plan with them.
+Your clinical experience will provide you with the knowledge on diagnosis, management and treatment of a wide variety of sports medicine injuries, surgical indications, postoperative care, and rehabilitation protocols.

-Training in ambulatory settings gives you less time between cases, so you’ll be exposed to more cases than you’d see in a hospital.
-Further, you’ll have more time to spend in the operating room, maximizing the amount of learning opportunities you’ll have with our expert faculty members.
+Training in the ambulatory surgery setting allows for a higher level of efficiency than the hospital setting.
+As a result, fellows will be exposed to more cases throughout their year of training.
+Further, you will have more time to spend in the operating room, maximizing the amount of learning opportunities you’ll have with our expert faculty members.

 Erie County Medical Center